|by Caroline Lawrence

 While waiting for the fiery main event, visitors can listen to live music, eat food and visit various stalls and activities.
 You can weave a garland, have a go at blowing a trumpet made of horn and listen to Jonathon Huet tell a story by the crackling wood fire in one of the roundhouses.

 A lady selling faience told me which minerals add colour her faience beads, an early form of glass famous in Egypt but also known in Iron Age Britain.

 A man selling flint arrowheads and blades told me how his dad would come home from military manoeuvres on Dartmoor with pieces of flint and how he would spend hours chipping flint blades in his back garden.
 (Imagine a child doing that today!)

 Caroline Lawrence is writing a series of books set in Roman Britain.
-The Roman Quests: Escape from Rome, is out now.
-The Archers of Isca is coming in October 2016.
+The Roman Quests: Escape from Rome and The Archers of Isca are both out now.